 By Johnny Chan · UI/UX Designer, Hong Kong

-OpenAI introduced GPT-5.5 in April 2026 as a general upgrade across coding, research, documents, and tool use.
-For product teams, the headline is efficiency: OpenAI reports GPT-5.5 matches GPT-5.4 latency while using fewer tokens on many Codex workloads — relevant when agents run long sessions on UI refactors or content generation.
+OpenAI shipped GPT-5.5 in April 2026 as a cross-cutting upgrade for coding, research, documents, and tool use.
+For product teams the practical headline is efficiency: OpenAI says GPT-5.5 matches GPT-5.4-class latency while using fewer tokens on many Codex jobs.
+That matters when agents run long UI refactors or bulk content passes.

 - Expert-SWE: 73.1%.

-- Stronger document and spreadsheet reasoning for ops and growth teams.
+- Better document and spreadsheet reasoning for ops and growth workflows.

-A cheaper model pass does not remove the need for usability testing on what you ship.
+Lower token cost is not a substitute for usability testing on what you ship.

 Let's work together